-How to answer the phone professionally, sound like a receptionist, and impress your callers—every time!
+Learn how phone answering is done professionally, sound like a receptionist, and impress your callers—every time!

 “Who’s going to answer the phone?”

 Fear not!
 Our live virtual receptionists have your back.
-If you’re the office pinch-hitter, follow these five steps to flawless phone answering success:
+If you’re new to taking calls professionally, follow these five steps for flawless phone answering and customer service success:

 1. Greet your caller graciously.